-Performance fees are payable in relation to certain Share Classes in the Acadian Emerging Markets Equity UCITS II and the Acadian Global Leveraged Market Neutral Equity UCITS.
-For the Acadian Emerging Markets Equity UCITS II Fund, the Money Manager may receive a performance fee, as set out in the section entitled "Performance Fee" below.
+Performance fees are payable in relation to certain Share Classes in the Acadian Emerging Markets Equity UCITS II, the Acadian Global Leveraged Market Neutral Equity UCITS and the Acadian China A Equity UCITS.
+For the Acadian Emerging Markets Equity UCITS II Fund and Acadian China A Equity UCITS, the Money Manager may receive a performance fee, as set out in the section entitled "Performance Fee" below.
 Consequently, it is possible that performance fees for this Fund in respect of performance may be payable to the Money Manager even though the overall Net Asset Value of the Fund may have decreased.
 Therefore, a performance fee for this Fund may be paid on unrealised gains which may subsequently never be realised.
 For the Acadian Global Leveraged Market Neutral Equity UCITS Fund, the Money Manager may receive a performance fee as set out in the section entitled "Performance Fee" below.
 Performance fees for this Fund in respect of performance are only payable to the Money Manager when the overall Net Asset Value of the Fund has increased.
 Therefore, a performance fee for this Fund may be paid on unrealised gains which may subsequently never be realised.
-In each case, the performance fee may provide an incentive for the Money Manager to make investments for a Fund which are more risky than would be the case in the absence of a fee based solely on the performance of the Fund.
+In each case, the performance fee may provide an incentive for the Money Manager to make investments for a Fund which are riskier than would be the case in the absence of a fee based solely on the performance of the Fund.